 #12) Starting to write code or test cases without understanding the requirements clearly.

 #13) The incorrect design which leads to issues being carried out in all phases of the Software Development Cycle.

 #14) Releasing software patches frequently without completing the Software Testing Life Cycle.

 #15) Not providing training to resources for the skills needed for developing or testing the application properly.

-#16) Giving very less or no time for regression testing.
+#16) Giving very little or no time for Regression Testing.

 #18) Not prioritizing test execution.

 #19) Not tracking the development and test execution progress continuously.
 Last-minute changes are likely to introduce errors.

 #20) The wrong assumption made while coding and testing stages.